voiceflow/runtime-client-js/docs/step-by-step.md

 ---

+**NOTE:** You should read "Setting up a Voiceflow App" for the necessary setup for this article.

 To start integrating the Voiceflow app in your codebase, we do the following:

 1. Set up the `RuntimeClient` as shown below.
-Paste the `VERSION_ID` you copied earlier into the `versionID` configuration option.
+Paste the `VERSION_ID` of your Voiceflow project into the `versionID` configuration option.

 ```js
 import RuntimeClient from "@voiceflow/runtime-client-js"